tytydraco/yessleep/out/My_girlfriends_ex_is_a_demon_Literally.md

 “Just go away.”
 Sarah spoke with arms crossed.

-“Not how you felt during *convocation.”* He said with what sounded like genuine hurt, “The opposite, in fact.”
+“Not how you felt during *convocatio.”* He said with what sounded like genuine hurt, “The opposite, in fact.”

 “That was different.”
 She muttered.